Last updated on May 21, 2026

 Jace, the Mind Sculptor

-Jace, the Mind Sculptor is one of the most iconic blue cards in Magic: The Gathering, being the first planeswalker banned from Standard due to its powerful ability to manipulate not only your library but also your opponent’s, making it too oppressive for other decks to handle.
-It didn’t help that there was a pesky 2-mana flier in Squadron Hawk, which could fetch other copies of itself, quickly turning one card into a full set after being shuffled away by the Brainstorm Jace has.
-Of course, Jace’s ultimate was a game-winning threat that was easy to set up; as long as you had answers to the card you let them keep on top of their library.
+Jace, the Mind Sculptor is one of the most iconic blue cards in Magic: The Gathering, being the first planeswalker banned from Standard due to its powerful ability to manipulate not only your library but also your opponent’s.
+It didn’t help that there was a pesky 2-mana flier in Squadron Hawk, which could fetch other copies of itself, quickly turning one card into a full set after being shuffled away by the Brainstorm ability.
+Of course, Jace’s ultimate was a game-winning threat that was easy to set up; as long as you had answers to the cards you let them keep on top of their library.

 #5.
 Scroll Rack